 Haryana: Opposition corners BJP-JJP govt over farmer issues

-The opposition Congress and the INLD cornered the BJP-JJP government over issues concerning farmers, unemployment and law and order during the first session of the 14th Vidhan Sabha here on Tuesday.
-Participating in a debate on the governor's address, former chief minister and the the Leader of the Opposition in the House, raised problems faced by farmers during the procurement process.
+The opposition Congress and the INLD cornered the BJP-JJP government in Haryana on Tuesday over issues concerning farmers, unemployment and law and order during the first session of the 14th Vidhan Sabha here.
+Participating in a debate on the governor's address, former chief minister and Leader of the Opposition Bhupinder Singh Hooda raised problems faced by farmers during the procurement process.

 He said farmers were facing difficulties in selling cotton crop.
 On the pretest of "moisture cut", farmers were being paid between Rs 150 and Rs 200 less per quintal for paddy, he claimed.